Mosqlimate-project/sprint-template/scores/scores.md

 | ![MG - 2023](./figures/ranking_MG_2023.png) | ![MG - 2024](./figures/ranking_MG_2024.png) |

-Global rank based on the rank of each mandatory state:
+The overall rank based on the rank for each mandatory state:

 ![Global](./figures/ranking_global.png)

 # Conclusion

 # Plots of scores